Niece Motorsports: Truck No. 45 history

 Niece Motorsports made their debut in 2016 with Casey Smith driving for two races.

 The team returned in 2017, at first planning on running only part-time but were able to run the full schedule with various drivers, with T. J. Bell driving most of the races.

 In 2018, it was announced that Justin Fontaine would drive the No. 45 truck full-time.
 Fontaine started the season with a top-ten finish at Daytona and Las Vegas.

 On January 18, 2019, it was announced that Ross Chastain and Reid Wilson would split driving duties for the upcoming season.
 Chastain started off the year with two of the best results in team history, a third at Daytona and a sixth at Atlanta.
 In April, Kyle Benjamin joined the team for a seven-race schedule starting at Texas in June.
 On May 10, 2019, Chastain delivered his first truck win and the team's first win at Kansas after Stewart Friesen's underfueled truck ran out of gas with three laps remaining.

 In June, he announced his intention to switch to Truck Series points to compete for a championship in the series.
 Chastain finished the season with three wins, ten top-fives, nineteen top-tens, one pole and finishing second in the standings.

 On December 10, 2019, it was announced that Ty Majeski would drive this truck full-time for the 2020 NASCAR Gander RV & Outdoors Truck Series season, replacing Chastain.

 After 15 races Majeski was replaced by Trevor Bayne for undisclosed reasons.

 In 2021, it was announced that Brett Moffitt would drive the No. 45 truck full time.
 After six races, Moffitt switched to Xfinity points.
 Bayley Currey came in as replacement and Erik Darnell return to truck competition for one race at Darlington.
 Chastain drove at Texas.

 In 2022, Lawless Alan drove the No. 45 truck full-time.

 Prior to the 2024 season, Alan parted ways with Niece Motorsports.
 The No. 45 was shared between Johnny Sauter, Kaden Honeycutt, Connor Mosack, and Chastain.
 On May 11, Chastain won at Darlington.

-On October 1, 2024, it was announced that Kaden Honeycutt would drive full-time for Niece starting in 2025.
+On October 1, 2024, it was announced that Kaden Honeycutt would drive the No. 45 full-time in 2025.
 After sixteen races, he was released from the team due to signing with a different manufacturer for the 2026 season.
 Connor Zilisch and Bayley Currey filled out the remaining nine races.

+On October 23, 2025, it was announced that Landen Lewis would drive the No. 45 part-time in 2026.
+On January 9, 2026, it was announced that Ross Chastain would drive the No. 45 for eight races in 2026.
+On January 14, 2026, it was announced that Ricky Stenhouse Jr. would make his NASCAR Craftsman Truck Series debut at Daytona in the No. 45 truck.
+He would also drive the No. 45 at Atlanta.